Training

 Recent years have seen a surge in the number of attacks targeting supply chains.
 Given the global trend towards the development of ecosystems across the business community, the vulnerability of supply chains has become a growing concern.
 With that in mind, the central theme of the training this year will be ecosystem security and mitigation of supply chain attacks.

 Since the training proved effective last year, we have retained the existing format, with just a few changes to accommodate the wishes of the teams.
-The exercise will include two scenarios — Defence and Response.
+The exercise will include two scenarios — Defense and Response.

 Roles

-Red Team
+Red team

-Red Team
+Red team

-Training organisers from BI.ZONE,
+Training organizers from BI.ZONE,

 simulate the attack

-Blue Team
+Blue team

-Blue Team
+Blue team

 Participating teams, protect their segments of the training infrastructure